 Start by climbing a rocky path up to the Col du Brevent, where you'll see the tourist cable care.
 Then it's time for a final descent - of over 1500m - back to Chamonix for celebrations and a much-needed demi-peche.

-What Kit Will you Need on the Tour du Mont Blanc?
+What to Pack for the Tour du Mont Blanc

 A good set of hiking boots are essential